Gaya56/Solar-Web/README.md

 ## Next Steps

-1.Prioritize finding or creating the hero image and SVG icons.
+1. Prioritize finding or creating the hero image and SVG icons.
 This will greatly improve the visual appeal of the homepage.
 2. Begin populating the `solar-basics.html` page with content.
 3. Let's discuss the best approach for handling form submissions.

 ## Important Reminders